Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 164](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#164)
+* This method is defined in [controllers/admin/AdminStatsController.php line 164](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L164)

-### getTotalCategories
+### <a name="method-getTotalCategories"></a>getTotalCategories

     mixed AdminStatsControllerCore::getTotalCategories()